 Therefore, the Dropshipping supplier performs the “moving delivery” to the German online seller leaving only the “non-moving delivery” between the German Online seller and the Polish customer, which is subject to Polish sales tax.

-As there is no storage in Germany and the dropshipping supplier organizes shipping, OSS cannot be used.
+As there is no storage in Germany made by you, but it is the dropshipping supplier who stores and organizes the shipping, OSS cannot be used.

 The VAT transactions when the seller is in Germany, the supplier is in Germany, and the customer is in Poland are as follows: